MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/azurediagnostics.md

 Azure services that use resource-specific mode store data in a table specific to that service and do not use the AzureDiagnostics table.
 See [Resource Types](#resource-types) below for the services that use each method.
 See [Azure resource logs](/azure/azure-monitor/platform/resource-logs#send-to-log-analytics-workspace) for details on the differences.

+> [!NOTE]
+> The AzureDiagnostics table is a custom log table created exclusively by the Azure Monitor pipeline the first time an Azure resource begins sending logs in Azure Diagnostics mode.
+Unlike other tables, the AzureDiagnostics table can't be created via an ARM template or tables API.
+Consequently, it's not possible to modifying the table's default retention values before its creation.

 ## AdditionalFields column

 Unlike other tables, **AzureDiagnostics** is much more susceptible to exceeding the 500 column limit imposed for any table in a Log Analytics workspace due to the wide assortment of Azure Resources capable of sending data to this table.
 To ensure that no data is lost due to the number of active columns exceeding this 500 column limit, AzureDiagnostics column creation is handled in a different manner to other tables.

-The AzureDiagnostics table in every workspace will contain at a minimum the same [200 columns](#columns).
-For workspaces created before January 19, 2021, the table will also contain any columns that were already in place prior to this date.
+The AzureDiagnostics table in every workspace contains at a minimum, the same [200 columns](#columns).
+For workspaces created before January 19, 2021, the table also contain any columns that were already in place prior to this date.
 When data is sent to a column not already in place:

-- If the total number of columns in **AzureDiagnostics** in the current workspace does not exceed 500, a new column will be created just like with any other table.
+- If the total number of columns in **AzureDiagnostics** in the current workspace does not exceed 500, a new column is created just like with any other table.
 - If the total number of columns is at or above 500, the excess data is added to a dynamic property bag column called **AdditionalFields** as a property.

 ### Example